+A request for remission of a civil penalty imposed under G.S.
+113A-64 may be filed with the Town within 30 days of receipt of the notice of assessment.
+A remission request must be accompanied by a waiver of the right to a contested case hearing pursuant to Chapter 150B of the General Statutes and a stipulation of the facts on which the assessment was based.
+The following factors shall be considered in determining whether a civil penalty remission request will be approved:

+Whether one or more of the civil penalty assessment factors in G.S.
+113A-64(a)(3) were wrongly applied to the detriment of the petitioner.

+Whether the petitioner promptly abated continuing environmental damage resulting from the violation.

+Whether the violation was inadvertent or a result of an accident.

+Whether the petitioner had been assessed civil penalties for any previous violations.

+Whether payment of the civil penalty will prevent payment for necessary remedial actions or would otherwise create a significant financial hardship.

+The assessed property tax valuation of the petitioner's property upon which the violation occurred, excluding the value of any structures located on the property.

-If payment is not received within 30 days after demand for payment is made the town may institute a civil action to recover the amount of the assessment.
+If payment is not received within 30 days after demand for payment is made the Town may institute a civil action to recover the amount of the assessment.
 The civil action may be brought in the superior court of the county where the violation occurred, or the violator's residence or principal place of business is located.
 Such civil actions must be filed within three years of the date the assessment was due.
-An assessment that is not contested is due when the violator is served with a notice of assessment.
-An assessment that is contested is due at the conclusion of the administrative and judicial review of the assessment.
+An assessment that is not contested and a remission that is not requested is due when the violator is served with a notice of assessment.
+An assessment that is contested or a remission that is requested is due at the conclusion of the administrative and judicial review of the assessment.

-Civil penalties collected pursuant to this article shall be used or disbursed as directed by law.
+The clear proceeds of civil penalties collected by the Town under this subsection shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
+115C-457.2.
+Penalties collected by the Town may be diminished only by the actual costs of collection.
+The collection cost percentage to be used shall be established and approved by the North Carolina Office of State Budget and Management on an annual basis, based upon the computation of actual collection costs by the Town for the prior fiscal year.

 Criminal penalties.
 Any person who knowingly or willfully violates any provision of this article, or rule or order adopted or issued pursuant to this article, or who knowingly or willfully initiates or continues a land-disturbing activity for which an erosion control plan is required except in accordance with the terms, conditions and provisions of an approved plan, shall be guilty of a class 2 misdemeanor which may include a fine not to exceed $5,000.00 as provided in G.S.
 113A-64.